Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There are several ways to buy your France train tickets.

 • Online is probably the easiest and most straightforward way of booking a train in France, because you can take your time and study all the options, and you don't have to worry about validation.
-If your plans are relatively clear, just head to Trainline or Rail Europe and book your ticket.
+If your plans are relatively clear, just head to Omio or Rail Europe and book your ticket.

 • You can buy your ticket from a travel agent, if your ticket is perhaps part of a larger trip.